Principal investigator

 Simone Gasparinetti

 Simone grew up in Bologna, Italy.
-He did is Bachelor and Master studies at Università di Pisa and Scuola Normale Superiore.
-He carried out his MSc thesis on quantum dot thermometry in GaAs heterostructures at NEST laboratories under the supervision of Francesco Giazotto and Fabio Beltram.
-He obtained his PhD at Aalto University (November 2014) with a doctoral thesis on Cooper-pair pumping and fast thermometry at the nanoscale, supervised by Jukka Pekola.
-Before joining Chalmers, he was a post-doctoral researcher at ETH Zurich in the group of Andreas Wallraff, a pioneer of the circuit quantum electrodynamics architecture (2015-2018).
+He completed his BSc and MSc studies at Università di Pisa and Scuola Normale Superiore.
+He obtained his PhD at Aalto University (November 2014) with a doctoral thesis in low-temperature nanophysics, supervised by Jukka Pekola.
+Before joining Chalmers, he was a post-doctoral researcher at ETH Zurich in the group of Andreas Wallraff (2015-2018).
 There he made several contributions in the areas of quantum information processing, microwave quantum optics, and hybrid superconductor-semiconductors quantum systems.
-He moved to Chalmers as a permanent researcher in November 2018 before taking an assistant professor position and starting his own group in May 2020.
-Since April 2020, he is one of the nine principal investigators forming the management group of WACQT, a 12-year Swedish initiative to build a quantum computer.
-Simone spends most of his spare time playing with his children, and dreams about taking them on a number of road trips with tents and bikes, as he and his old-time friends used to do.
+He moved to Chalmers as a permanent researcher in November 2018.
+In May 2020, he took on an assistant professor position and started his own research group, the 202Q-lab.
+He was promoted to Associate Professor (Docent) in June 2024.
+He is part of the management group of WACQT, a 12-year Swedish initiative to build a quantum computer.
+In 2023, together with Robert Rehammar, he founded Sweden Quantum AB to develop inventive solutions in cryogenic hardware for quantum technologies.
+In his free time, Simone likes outdoor activities and reading a good book.

 Group members